dask/dask/docs/source/dataframe-sql.rst

 SQL is a method for executing tabular computation on database servers.
 Simlar operations can be done on Dask Dataframes.
-Users commonly wish to link the two to:
+Users commonly wish to link the two together.

+This document describes the connection between Dask and SQL-databases and serves to clarify several of the questions that we commonly receive from users.

 .. contents:: :local:

-This document describes the connection between Dask and SQL-databases and serves to clarify several of the questions that we commonly receive from users.

 Does Dask implement SQL?
 ------------------------